ryanzhang-200/PCBuilder/README.md

 As a user I would like to remove said PC

+As a user I would like to save my list of PCs

+As a user I would like to be able to log in and access my previously worked on list of PCs

 *I'm so sorry for the TA who has to mark all of this*